Tejaa

 Tejaa is an Indian Hindi-language action film directed by Ramesh Puri and produced by Mahendra Bohra.
 It stars Sanjay Dutt and Kimi Katkar in the main roles.
-The film was above average at the box office.
+The film performed above average at the box office.

 Plot

 Lal Singh, Heeralal Ghosh, and Zoravar rob a bank's gold vault and take off with all the gold bars.
 They bury it deep in the countryside.
 Several weeks later, they return to share the bars but find them gone.
 Suspecting a nearby family has stolen them, they kill the husband and wife, Shanti, and hang the young son.
 They abscond upon hearing people coming to investigate this commotion.
 Twenty years later, a man named Tejaa meets with Lal Singh and kills him.
 Then Tejaa meets with Heeralal, befriends him, and then subsequently kills him.
 When Zoravar finds out that he could be Tejaa's next victim, he starts to take all possible precautions from this assailant, as well as lay an elaborate trap and ensure that they avenge their former partners and father, respectively.